abodner/submeso_param_net/README.md

 This is the code repository for Bodner, Balwada, and Zanna.
 A Data-Driven Approach for Parameterizing Ocean Submesoscale  Buoyancy Fluxes (in prep).

-Plotting scripts are in the folder notebooks/plotting
+* Plotting scripts are in `notebooks`

-Code for processing the LLC4320 to generate training data is under scripts/preprocess_llc4320
+* Code for preprocessing the LLC4320 to generate training data is under `scripts/preprocess_llc4320/`

-The data loader is located in submeso_ml/dadataset.py The CNN recieved parameters from ** and calls submeso_ml/models/fcnn.py and submeso_ml/systems/regression_system.py during training.
+* Postprocessing diagnostics are under `scripts/postprocess/`

+* Examples for training the CNN under the various test cases discussed in the paper can be found under `scripts/nn_training_examples`.
+These scripts correspond with the modules found in `submeso_ml` to perscribe the CNN architecture and hyperparameters, as well as the input features, specific regions/seasons, and filter scale.